Mark and I have started a team for the Hemophilia 5K Walk-a-thon (held Sunday Sept 28, in Phoenix).

 After he started walking he stopped abruptly and cried in pain.
 After a few hours, we suspected a bleed in his left hip.
 We treated him with the very expensive, but very safe and effective medication called factor (it's a synthetic factor 8 protein) and his symptoms disappeared.

-After this first bleed, our hematologist medical team recommended a port-a-cath as a way to access deliver the factor into Jaxon's blood without having to find a vein every time.
+port-a-cath as a way to access deliver the factor into Jaxon's blood without having to find a vein every time.
 Jaxon then began prophylaxis, or preventative treatment.

 The port-a-cath required surgery, and it was difficult to let them put my baby under the knife at 13 months old.
 But, we have been so glad that we did.
 Now age 6, Jaxon still has his port and gets his infusions 3 times a week.
 He has only had a handful of bleeds ever since.